lmaccherone/Lumenize/README.md

 To install in the node_modules directory of your project, run the following from the root folder of your project:

 `npm install Lumenize`

-To install globally:

-`sudo npm install -g Lumenize`

-If you want the latest from source, download/clone from GitHub and run:
+or better yet, add it to the dependencies section of your package.json file and run

-`cake install`
+`npm install`

 ## Contributing to Lumenize ##

-If you want to add functionality to Lumenize, you'll need a working dev environment.
-The following seems to accomplish that:
+If you want to add functionality to Lumenize, you'll need a working dev environment which is based upon node.js, so the first step is to install that on your system.
 Once Node.js is installed, you should be able to run a few node package manager (npm) commands.
 Install the following:

 * `sudo npm -g install coffee-script`